rausch-supola/arche-2-baserow/README.md

 * Add more secrets for the user as `BASEROW_USER` and password as `BASEROW_PW`.
 * Then create a new workflow file in the `.github/workflows` directory and copy the content of the `update_baserow.yml` file.
 * Then push the changes to the repository.
-* [Trigger the workflow manually](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) and add the Baserow Datebase ID of the database in your Baserow workspace in the required Github Actions Input field.
+* [Trigger the workflow manually](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).
+This will require the input of the Baserow Database ID you want to use.

 ## Installation and Usage (Local)